duckietown/book-devmanual-software/src/beginner/dtproject/index.md

 ---

 In Duckietown, everything runs in Docker containers.
-All you need in order to run a piece of software in Duckietown is a Duckietown-compliant Docker image with your software in it.
+All you need to run a piece of software in Duckietown is a Duckietown-compliant Docker image with your software in it.

-Duckietown-compliant Docker images are built out of Duckietown Projects, in short `DTProjects`.
+Duckietown-compliant Docker images are built out of Duckietown Projects, in short, `DTProjects`.
 A DTProject is a git repository with an agreed-upon structure that our automated tools can parse.
-Everybody can use existing DTProjects and everybody can create new ones and distribute them freely over the internet.
-Agreeing on a structure for our code is crucial for the creation of a community of developers who can easily share their solutions.
+Agreeing on a structure for our code is crucial for creating a community of developers who can easily share their solutions.

-High level robot behaviors in Duckietown, such as autonomous driving (in Duckiebots) or autonomous flight (in Duckiedrones), are implemented collectively by a set of DTProjects.
+High-level robot behaviors in Duckietown, such as autonomous driving (in Duckiebots) or autonomous flight (in Duckiedrones), are implemented collectively by a set of DTProjects.
 Breaking down a complex problem into smaller problems that are tackled independently is very common in software development and is inspired by a military strategy called "divide and conquer"